Peer Review Process/ Policy

 • Compliance with submission requirements, including the presence of a completed reporting standard checklist (STROBE, TREND, CONSORT, SRQR, COREQ, PRISMA, CARE, or STARD as applicable)

-• Evidence of prior ethical approval from a suitably constituted research ethics committee or institutional review board, with the certificate number and issuing institution stated in the manuscript.
-Manuscripts that have not obtained ethical approval prior to the commencement of research will normally not be considered for peer review.
+• Evidence of prior ethical approval from a suitably constituted research ethics committee or institutional review board, with the certificate number and issuing institution stated in the manuscript

 • Similarity index not exceeding 20% as verified by Turnitin or equivalent software